 Probiotics boost energy levels by improving digestion and producing B-vitamins.
-When we aren’t properly digesting our food, we aren’t actually getting the macronutrients and micronutrients our bodies need to produce energy.
-We can be eating all the right things, but if our digestion isn’t functioning properly the food is literally coming in one end and out the other.
+When we aren’t properly digesting our food, we aren’t getting the macronutrients and micronutrients necessary for our bodies to produce energy.
+We can be eating all the right things, but if our digestion isn’t functioning properly, the food is literally going in one end and coming out the other.

 In this video, I explain the important role probiotics play in our digestion and energy levels.
 I talk about what probiotics are, how they boost energy levels, and how you can add them to your daily routine.

 Probiotics are the good guys in our gut that help us digest our food properly.
 They live in the digestive tract and have several roles:

 - Support immune function and our ability to fight infections

 - Help regulate peristalsis (muscle contraction in the intestines) and bowel movements

 - Produce and regulate important neurotransmitters and amino acids like tryptophan that help you sleep.

 It should be noted that unlike antibiotics that kill both good and bad bacteria, probiotics do not destroy anything.
 They make the conditions in the bowel inhospitable for bad bacteria which inhibits their the growth.
 This makes room for more good bacteria to move in and get cozy.

 Probiotics manufacture energy-boosting B vitamins.
 These B vitamins work best when they are a team but they each have their own specialities.

 - Vitamin B1 has a key role in cellular production of energy as part of the glucose metabolism process.
 It also helps convert carbohydrates to fat which can be stored until the body need it for energy.